 E-petitions allow you to support a petition by signing with an email address.

-Petitions can also be presented to some meetings of council assembly, to cabinet, to other council committees and to community councils.
+Petitions can also be presented to some meetings of council assembly, to cabinet, to other council committees and to multi-ward forum.

 The meetings at which petitions can be presented take place four times a year.